cern-eos/eos/doc/using/policies.rst

    # alternative declaration using a hex layout ID
    eos space config default space.policy.conversion.creation=00100112@replicated

-Make sure that the converter of the target space is enabled:
+Also make sure that the converter is enabled:

 .. code-block:: bash

-   # enable converter in the target space
+   # enable the converter
-   eos space config default space.convtert=on
+   eos space config default space.converter=on

 To define a policy conversion whenever a file is injected into a specific space you configure: